tomas-sucena/2023-FEUP-PFL-Proj2/README.md

 ## Development

 PFL is a hybrid programming language, meaning that it is simultaneously **compiled** and **interpreted**.
-In fact, its code is converted into a series of intermediate instructions, known as bytecode, that are then executed by PFL's virtual machine.
+Its code is converted into a series of intermediate instructions, known as bytecode, that are then executed by PFL's virtual machine.
 As such, running PFL is a four-phase process:

 1. **Lexical analysis -** The source code is divided into **tokens**, which are groups of characters that have a collective meaning.
-Examples of tokens include variables, keywords and literals.
+Examples of tokens include variables, keywords, and literals.
 2. **Parsing -** The list of tokens is analyzed to form syntax trees, which are the data structures that confer meaning to the ...
 3. **Compilation -** The statements and expressions are compiled into PFL's bytecode.
 4. **Execution -** The bytecode is interpreted by the virtual machine, thus producing the actual output of the code.